DeclanClifford/simple_flight_simulator/README.md

 # The simulators

-There are two versions of the flight simulator available:
+There are two versions of the flight simulator available.
+There is the pure script based simulator and the Simulink based simulator.
+The aerodynamic model does not differ between these versions.

 ## Script based simulator
 This version works as a MATLAB script can be used to calculate aerodynamic stability